OpenHaus/textbroker-PHP5-Client/README.markdown

 You need at least PHP 5.3.
 A version of PHP>=5.3.2 is recommended.

 ## Documentation
 You can generate a phpdoc from the code.
-See http://www.open-haus.de/community/textbroker-php5-client/ for code examples.
-Also have a look in the official textbroker API documentation.
+See the [code examples](http://www.open-haus.de/community/textbroker-php5-client/ "Usage examples on open haus").
+Also have a look in the [official textbroker API documentation](http://www.textbroker.com/us/client-api.php "Look for the PDF").

+## Changelog
+### 0.2
++ Made it possible to decide which server (.de/.com) to use
++ Bugfixes
++ Better exception handling
+### 0.1
++ Initial release

 ## License